prakashmaharana/udacity-traffic_sign-classifier/writeup.md

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

+Without dropout layer Validation accuracy was improving with every epoch than it started declining.When i added drop out layer to CNN i started with keep = 0.5 as mentioned in lecture but after epoch 8 it started declining but accuracy was 90% which was better when i didn't had

 If a well known architecture was chosen:
 * What architecture was chosen?

+CNN and used this document as reference http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf

+For optimizer adam optimizer was used instead of classical stochastic gradient discent because Stochastic gradient descent maintains a single learning rate for all weight updates and the learning rate does not change during training.

+In Adam optimizer earning rate is maintained for each network weight (parameter) and separately adapted as learning unfolds.Also adam was easier to implement .

 * Why did you believe it would be relevant to the traffic sign application?

+Since this is image and CNN would work better.

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

+ Final model accuracy was 93.8 % after dropout was added with keep = 0.6

+ Training...

+EPOCH 1 ...
+Validation Accuracy = 0.685

+EPOCH 2 ...
+Validation Accuracy = 0.812

+EPOCH 3 ...
+Validation Accuracy = 0.860

+EPOCH 4 ...
+Validation Accuracy = 0.895

+EPOCH 5 ...
+Validation Accuracy = 0.900

+EPOCH 6 ...
+Validation Accuracy = 0.927

+EPOCH 7 ...
+Validation Accuracy = 0.934

+EPOCH 8 ...
+Validation Accuracy = 0.927

+EPOCH 9 ...
+Validation Accuracy = 0.944

+EPOCH 10 ...
+Validation Accuracy = 0.938

+Model saved

 ### Test a Model on New Images